Self-Actualization and a Life of Fulfillment

 Everything can be taken from man but one thing, the last of the human freedoms - to choose one's attitude in any given set of circumstances, to choose one's own way. - Viktor Frankl

 Most of us have been on a mission for most of our lives trying to improve our situation in life.
 It’s what drives us, our society, and our economy to become what it is today.
 We strive to buy our first house, or a bigger one, and a nicer car, and vacations to far off places, while staying in luxury hotels.
-It is what has driven us to show up everyday in a job we barely tolerate and answer to bosses that we can’t stand.
+It is what has driven us to show up everyday in a job we can barely tolerate and answer to bosses that we can tolerate even less.
 But attaining what we desire in life always seems to be just out of reach, and when we do attain it, we eventually lose the satisfaction it brought us and we seek something even better.
 It is the rare few that find what they are seeking in life and reach a level of contentment that the rest of us wish we had.
 But it’s even fewer that reach that level with very much time left to enjoy it.

 "Your success in life depends more on the person you become than on the things you do or acquire." - Brian Tracy